CEHCVKR/NetSleuth/README.md

 # NetSleuth - Network Scanner and Port Monitor

-> NetSleuth: Intelligent Network Scanner with MAC Vendor Lookup and Port Monitoring
+> **NetSleuth**: Intelligent Network Scanner with MAC Vendor Lookup and Port Monitoring
 > **Author**: CHINNAPAREDDY VENKATA KARTHIK REDDY
 > **For Educational and Ethical Research Purposes Only**